sebastien-plutniak/archeofrag.gui/README.md

 # Data input

 Either load one of the built-in example data sets or upload your data.
-Use the menu on the left to upload your 'relationships' and 'fragments' data as CSV files.
+Use the menu on the left to upload your 'connection' and 'fragments' data as CSV files.

 * The relationships table must have a row for each refitting relationship, and two columns containing the identifiers of the two fragments.
 * The fragments table must have a row for each fragment, the first column is for fragments identifier and the second column contains the spatial unit they are associated to.